Streats22/LaraGrape/LARALGRAPE_SETUP.md

 # 🍇 LaraGrape Setup Complete!

-Your LaralGrape boilerplate has been successfully created and configured.
+Your LaraGrape boilerplate has been successfully created and configured.
 Here's what was set up:

 ## 📋 What's Included